 Funny story.
 Last night I got an email from my friend Maria, who recommended to me her friend's LibriVox audio recordings for my summer audiobook odyssey.
 Since it's as good a place as any, I decided to begin with John Milton's Areopagitica.

-For those of you unfamiliar with Areopagitica,1 Milton wrote it back in 1644.
-In many ways, the world was different back in 1644: global warming wasn’t as much of an issue back then, the roads were slightly better, and Clint Eastwood had just starred in his first movie.
+For those of you unfamiliar with Areopagitica,((I'm guessing that's most, but certainly not all, of you.
+And that's not a bad thing.))
+Milton wrote it back in 1644.
+In many ways, the world was different back in 1644: global warming wasn't as much of an issue back then, the roads were slightly better, and Clint Eastwood had just starred in his first movie.
 Yet in many ways, the world was very much the same: young kids listened to pop music that drove their parents crazy, celebrities got into tabloid scandals, and short-sighted people wanted to censor books.

 Areopagitica is a polemic against the Licensing Order of 1643, which would essentially establish government censorship over all published works.
 Milton argues passionately and eloquently that such an order is foolish, that censorship is ineffectual and indeed harmful to a free society.
-He cites the examples of the Greek and Roman societies2 and goes on to extol reading and learning in general.
+He cites the examples of the Greek and Roman societies((The classical period was a big deal back in the 1600s.)) and goes on to extol reading and learning in general.

 Now, Milton's idea of "freedom of speech" was slightly different from what we interpret it to mean today.
 To Milton, freedom of speech means the freedom to pursue the study of knowledge of the sake of worshipping God.
 And he wasn't against burning books after they were decided to be harmful; he just didn't want books to be censored before being published and judged by a wide audience.
 Most of Milton's argument, however, remains valid today: censorship is a bad idea.
 Books are good.